vannguyengd/gooddata-ui/docs/15_props__date_filter_option.md

 />
 ```

 Otherwise, customize the option as you see fit.
 All top-level options are optional.
-You can use only those options that are relevant in your project.
+You can use only those options that are relevant in your workspace.

 | Name | Required? | Type | Description |
 | :--- | :--- | :--- | :--- |